nuxeo/esync/README.md

 and Elasticsearch.

 False positive cases:
-- this does not garanties that we have the same documents (just the same number)
+- this does not garantee that we have the same documents, just the same number.

 False negative cases:
 - some system documents are not indexed (like Comments)